13 French-speaking YouTube channels to learn history and practice listening

 Nota Bene is a French-speaking channel with more than 1 million subscribers.
 On this channel, you’ll find videos made by Benjamin Brillaud about the history of Europe and the world.
-Historical events, wars, famous historical figures, empires are among the topics addressed on Nota Bene.
+Historical events, wars, famous historical figures, and empires are among the topics addressed on Nota Bene.

 2. Les Revues du Monde

 Les revues du monde is another great educational channel that publishes documentaries in French about history, archeology, and other important discoveries.
 This channel was created by Charlie Danger as a way to share her passion for history.

 C’est une autre histoire is an educational YouTube channel to learn about history without getting bored.
 Manon Bril, Ph.D. in History, is the creator of this channel where you regularly discover videos in French about history, mythology, iconography, and art.
 You’ll also find animated historical documentaries.